NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 //3.)
 Remove any irrelevant codes
 *************************************************************

-*exclude by BNFaddtl codes - N/A
+*exclude by outstanding codes - N/A
 	*only if all not part of chemical value set. (step may not be indicated in all codelists) *here N/A keep for clinician review

 *exclude ROUTE
-preserve
-keep route
-duplicates drop
-list route
+preserve // this code here gives you a list of the routes keep route duplicates drop list route